Curity token handler design overview

 Developer Experience

-The token handler pattern enables frontend developers to run code for just the Web UI, and to work solely in a browser based technology, such as React or Angular.
-This provides maximum productivity, with static content built locally and no need to run a web backend.
+The token handler pattern can enable frontend developers to run code for just the Web UI, and to work solely in a browser based technology, such as React or Angular.
+This provides maximum productivity, with static content built locally and no need to run a complex web backend.
 Moving to the token handler pattern does require developers to manage additional components though.
 See the Web Development Setup article for some recommendations on managing this.

 Due to the use of the token handler pattern, the SPA's OpenID Connect and API calls follow current best practices for browser based apps, but of course this does not make your app fully secure.
 Software companies must also follow a security development lifecycle, and in particular protect against Cross Site Scripting (XSS).
 If there is an XSS vulnerability then secure cookies could be abused by an attacker to steal data.